olamide-olaniyan/laravel-crypto-prices/README.md

+# About
-##A Single page application to display cryptocurrency prices
+A Single page application to display cryptocurrency prices